Philogy/philogy.github.io/_drafts/defi-accounting-for-noobs.md

 ```
 {: file='Main.beancount'}

-This will help you later understand what a transaction is and why it was done so it's highly you
+This will help you later understand what a transaction is and why it was done so it's highly
-recommended you add it to every transaction, the payee and narration must always be in quotes.
+recommended you add at least narration to your transactions.
+The payee and narration must always be
+in quotes `"`.

 If you've saved your file and have the VS Code plugin or fava running you'll notice they're
 complaining about errors in your ledger file (note I have relative line numbers on which is why they